 During our Road Trip from California to Kansas City we drove through Texas and visited Cadillac Ranch, a well-known site along Route 66.
-Something about this site that I learned during our visit is that visitors are allowed to spray paint the cars (who knew!).
+I learned during our visit that visitors are allowed to spray paint the cars (who knew!).
 So if you plan to add your artistic touch, come prepared with spray paint.
-The site is located in a corn field facing Interstate 40 and will take about 10-15 minutes off your road trip.
+The site is located in a cornfield facing Interstate 40 and will take about 10-15 minutes off your road trip.
 Be sure to check it out and see this spectacular American landmark.
 Cadillac Ranch, Amarillo Texas.

 Some History about Cadillac Ranch:

 Cadillac Ranch is currently located at.
 It was originally located at in a wheat field, but in 1997 the installation was quietly moved by a local contractor to a location two miles to the west, to a cow pasture along Interstate 40, in order to place it farther from the limits of the growing city.